themesberg/flowbite/content/components/clipboard.md

 ### Options

-Use these optional options for the InputCounter object to set the minimum and maximum values of the input field and also to set callback functions for the increment and decrement events.
+Use these optional options for the CopyClipboard object to set the content type from where the text will be copied from, an optional HTML decoder for code blocks and function callbacks to set success and default messages.

 <div class="relative my-10 overflow-x-auto shadow-md sm:rounded-lg">
   <table class="w-full text-sm text-left text-gray-500 dark:text-gray-400">